A Windows Reality Check

 Does the product take advantage of multiple-core processors or multiple processors?
 Modern Windows provides superb, perfectly integrated support for multi-threaded use of modern processors that feature multiple cores.
 If your vendor fails to take advantage of these modern capabilities they are not as integrated with modern Microsoft and processor technologies as they should be.
 Amazingly enough, some legacy software (like that sold by ESRI) even though it costs thousands of dollars per seat cannot take advantage of multi-core or multiprocessor architectures.
 Manifold seamlessly utilizes multi-core processors in a variety of important settings, such as parallelized rendering of image libraries and multi-threaded connections to databases.
 Manifold is ready for the latest multi-core processor offerings from both AMD and Intel!

-Is the program supported within Windows 8, Windows Server 2012, Windows 7, Windows Server 2008, Windows Vista, Windows Server 2003, Windows XP, and Windows 2000, including 64-bit versions?
-Surprisingly many programs are not "Windows 8 aware", and work/install only within older Windows or their vendors are not completely "with it" when it comes to supporting use within Windows 7, Windows Vista or Windows Server 2008. manifold.net is an "Microsoft shop" throughout and develops exclusively in Windows 7, Windows Vista and Windows Server 2008 with back-ports to Windows Server 2003, Windows XP and Windows 2000.
+Is the program supported within Windows 10, Windows 8, Windows Server 2012, Windows 7, Windows Server 2008, Windows Vista, Windows Server 2003, Windows XP, and Windows 2000, including 64-bit versions?
+Surprisingly many programs are not "Windows 10 aware", and work/install only within older Windows or their vendors are not completely "with it" when it comes to supporting use within Windows 10, Windows 8, Windows 7, Windows Vista or Windows Server 2008. manifold.net is an "Microsoft shop" throughout and develops exclusively in Windows 10 / 8 / 7 and Windows Server 2012 with back-ports to Windows Server 2003, Windows XP and Windows 2000.
 As a Microsoft ISV, we receive a constant stream of Microsoft DVDs with every new beta and copies of all Microsoft products in dozens of languages.
 We support Manifold today in the very latest, very newest Windows releases.
-Ready for Windows 7?
+Ready for Windows 10?
 Manifold is!
-Manifold guarantees support for Windows 7 today.
+Manifold guarantees support for Windows 10 today.

 Does the program honestly work, using Microsoft's own standards, with Microsoft's SQL Server 2012 spatial DBMS?
 Many GIS vendors claim to "support" SQL Server 2012 spatial when in truth they really don't.
 SQL Server editions from SQL Server 2008 to SQL Server 2012 provide new GEOMETRY and GEOGRAPHY spatial types for storing actual object geometry in addition to ordinary attributes.
 Manifold (Enterprise Edition and above) can directly connect to SQL Server 2012 and read, write and dynamically edit in place SQL Server 2012 spatial data using Microsoft's own spatial types with full support for projections without requiring any proprietary middleware.
 Use Manifold to load up your SQL Server 2012 spatial data warehouse and then visually edit that data, utilize it in Internet Map Server applications with Microsoft IIS or enable thousands of your own desktop users to simultaneously edit the same data in an enterprise settings.
 Old-fashioned GIS packages usually can't do that: they require purchase of some proprietary middleware layer that prevents direct connection to SQL Server, or they don't support true read/write/edit capability, or they can't handle projections correctly.
 Most GIS packages can't even handle SQL Server 2012 spatial data at all and when they say they "support" SQL Server 2012 they mean only the storage of attributes and not spatial data!
 Don't be fooled: some users are spending thousands of dollars per seat on old-fashioned GIS or CAD software and aren't even getting spatial capability with SQL Server 2012 as Manifold Enterprise Edition can do for a mere $395.